 Federal funds for the Supplemental Nutrition Assistance Program (SNAP) are available to everyone who meets the income requirements.
 If your family qualifies, your participation will NOT prevent another family from receiving support.
 In fact, using your SNAP card is a great way to stimulate your local economy.
 You can even use your card at many farmers' markets!
 For more information about SNAP and eligibility, please visit the SNAP website.

 Where can I get an emergency food box?

 There are several organizations in the area that provide emergency food boxes for local families.
 To learn more, check out the center's community resource guide or call the resource center at (503) 603-1585.

 Is the resource center the same thing as the Caring Closet?

 The resource center and Caring Closet work together to help families, but they are separate programs.
 The Caring Closet provides clothing and other items for children enrolled in Tigard-Tualatin schools.

 Where is the Caring Closet?

 The Caring Closet is located next door to the Family Resource Center on the campus of Templeton Elementary School.
 We are in the lower parking lot behind the TTSD Training Center and gym.

 How do I make an appointment with the Caring Closet?

-Parents/ guardians should request a referral from their child's school counselor in order to receive an appointment with the Caring Closet.
+Parents/ guardians should request a referral from their child's school counselor or Family Partnership Advocate in order to receive an appointment with the Caring Closet.
 Only students currently enrolled in Tigard-Tualatin schools are eligible.